darkphoenixfox/xenoDMD/README.md

 ; Backglass settings
 [BACKGLASS]
-back_x = 10                         ; X position of the backglass window
-back_y = 0                          ; Y position of the backglass window
+enabled = true                      ; Enable or disable the backglass display (true or false) back_x = 10                         ; X position of the backglass window back_y = 0                          ; Y position of the backglass window
 back_width = 1280                   ; Width of the backglass window